-- $\Rightarrow$ initial employment;
+- ☆ initial employment;

-- $\Rightarrow$ reemployment;
+- ☆ reemployment;

-- $\Rightarrow$ retention in employment;
+- ☆ retention in employment;

 - ☆ promotion; or

-- m in mathaction mathacti mathaction mathaction matha
+- ☆ any benefit of employment

 because of this status.

 In addition, an employer may not retaliate against anyone assisting in the enforcement of USERRA rights, including testifying or making a statement in connection with a proceeding under USERRA, even if that person has no service connection.